alexstvn/TransitDash/README.md

-# Brandeis Transportation Coordinator Dashboard
+# TransitDash: Ridership Data Analysis

 ## 📖 Overview
-This project provides a **Python Dash** dashboard designed to help the Brandeis Transportation office analyze ridership trends across their campus shuttle routes.
+This project provides a **Python Dash** dashboard designed to help the my former work's transportation office analyze ridership trends across their campus shuttle routes.
 By visualizing historical and real-time ridership data, this tool supports data-driven decisions such as:
 - Adjusting vehicle capacity
 - Modifying service hours
 - Identifying under- or over-utilized stops